 ANXIETY DISORDER AND DISABILITY BENEFITS

 Anxiety Disorder is a mental condition that can result in being unable to work.
-If you cannot work for over 12 months due to anxiety, then you may be able to win benefits from the SSA.
+If you cannot work for over 12 months due to anxiety, then you may be able to win SSD benefits.
 Having some anxiety is normal.
 Anxiety is normal because it is a normal coping behavior that helps us deal with stress.

 When you suffer from anxiety, the symptoms can have a negative impact on your work and home life.
 You may not want to leave your home.
 Likewise, you may not want to see your friends or go to work because it causes too much panic.
 Sometimes, even thinking about doing these activities can create a panic attack.